 Well, with so much coastline, there are plenty of destinations in the U.S. that offer needed beach bliss without the crowds.
 And with preferences leaning toward road trips over boarding planes, here are my top six under-the-radar bucket-list beach destinations in the U.S. for the purest form of escape (any time of year).

-Nest Key, Florida
+1. Nest Key | Florida

 Only accessible by boat, this island is located in the protected waters of Everglades National Park.
 Visitors head to the island to anchor offshore and wade to the picturesque beach.